-The Doctor of Education (Ed.D.) in educational policy and leadership studies is designed for educators who seek a terminal doctoral degree to practice upper-level leadership in pre-kindergarten through higher education (PK-20) settings.
-Based on the scholar-practitioner model, the Ed.D. differs from the Ph.D. degree in that it allows for a more practical-based approach to use and perform applied research in educational settings grounded in problem-based learning pedagogy.
-Students elect to join their cohort class either on campus in Iowa City or though a hybrid program.
-The Ed.D. employs a blended learning delivery of online, in-person, condensed, and weekend courses.
+The Doctor of Education (EdD) in educational policy and leadership studies is designed for educators who seek a terminal doctoral degree to practice upper-level leadership in pre-kindergarten through higher education (PK–20) settings.
+Based on the scholar-practitioner model, the EdD differs from the PhD in that it allows for a more practical-based approach to use and perform applied research in educational settings grounded in problem-based learning pedagogy.
+The EdD employs a blended learning delivery of hybrid (online and in-person), condensed, and weekend courses.

 Learning Outcomes